Cart

 5. Once you’re comfortable coasting and gliding, it’s time to turn on the power.

 6. While stationary, press the power button on the right side of the handlebars above the thumb throttle.
-The LEDs (JackRabbit OG) or display (JackRabbit XG) on the throttle should turn on, showing that you have activated power and what the battery level is.
+The LEDs (JackRabbit OG) or display (JackRabbit XG and OG2) on the throttle should turn on, showing that you have activated power and what the battery level is.

 Have fun!!
 When you are finished with your ride, remember to turn off the power button to save battery.
 And always wear a helmet when riding!